lwang051/Vehicle-Location-Monitoring-System/README.md

 Click "Start simulation".

 Congrats!
 Now in the dashboard window you will see the vehicles moving along the [**pre-defined paths**](../master/simulation-service/src/main/resources/paths.json).
 Note that each path is defined as a polyline encrypted to a string.
+Learn how to encode and decode your google maps polylines [**here**](https://developers.google.com/maps/documentation/utilities/polylineutility).
 #### Shut down:
 1. Close web browser windows.
 2. In each Terminal tab, press Ctrl + C to shut down each service.